 Primary school includes standards 1 to 5 for children aged 5 to 10 years old.
 Children are taught the main subjects plus extra-curricular activities such as computers, visual arts and library reading.

 The High school offers standards 6 to 10 to children aged 11 to 15 years old.
 The main subjects are: Tamil, English, Maths, Science, Social Sciences (History, Geography and Politics) and extra-curricular activities such as computers, visual arts and library reading.

 A Typical Day

 The Nirvana kids arrive at school by 8:30am every day.
-The school provides a free school-bus to pick up and drop off children living within a 5 km radius.
 Some children share a rickshaw ride into school, others get dropped off by their parents on their scooters and some walk or cycle into school.